This post may contain affiliate links.

 In addition to the mineral springs, there’s an open-air swimming pool of fresh water scenically situated on Neroberg Hill.

-After stumbling upon the drinking fountain while searching for the Kaiser-Friedrich-Therme bathhouse, a stop at the pavilion quickly became a part of my daily Wiesbaden wellness routine.
+After stumbling upon the Kochbrunnen while searching for the Kaiser-Friedrich-Therme bathhouse, a stop at the pavilion quickly became a part of my daily Wiesbaden wellness routine.

-Eventually I found the historic Kaiser-Friedrich-Therme at Langgasse 38-40.
+It took me awhile but eventually I found the historic Kaiser Friedrich Therme Spa Spa at Langgasse 38-40.
 It’s right in the heart of the pedestrian zone, which goes to show how good I am at directions.

 This Roman-Irish bathhouse is gorgeous in an earlier-era sort of way.
 The Art Nouveau interior is vibrant with intricate tile work, arches and frescoes.

-The design was created to resemble an ancient Roman bathhouse – or at least a 19th century interpretation of one.
+The design of the Kaiser Friedrich Therme Wiesbaden was created to resemble an ancient Roman bathhouse – or at least a 19th century interpretation of one.

-Interestingly (at least I find it interesting) is the fact that the Kaiser-Friedrich-Therme is built on the site of the original Roman baths, which means you are seriously soaking up history here.
+Interestingly (at least I find it interesting) is the fact that the bathhouse is built on the site of the original Roman baths, which means you are seriously soaking up history.
 What’s not to like?

 Well.
-You might not like the fact that the Kaiser-Friedrich-Therme is clothing free, a smaller version of the famed Roman-Irish Friedrichsbad in the spa town of Baden-Baden.
+You might not like the fact that this tranquil Wiesbaden therme is clothing free, a smaller version of the famed Roman-Irish Friedrichsbad in the spa town of Baden-Baden.

 Ladies Day is on Tuesday, otherwise the Kaiser-Friedrich-Therme is co-ed.
 (And if you want to know more about getting naked in the name of wellness, check out my article on German sauna culture.)